joakimk/toniq/README.md

 * Be very easy to use.
 Just define a worker and enqueue jobs!
 * Pass arguments to the worker exactly as they where enqueued, no JSON conversion
 * Automatically retry jobs that fail
-* Be able to limit concurrency and skip persistence when requested
+* Be able to limit concurrency when requested
 * Play to Erlang's strengths by using processes well
   - Practically no limits on concurrent jobs
   - Uses all available CPU cores